-Talk with your doctor if you have any bowel symptoms.
-If you have a procedure to look into your rectum or colon planned (such as a colonoscopy), wait to have it until after you’ve talked with your doctor.
+Talk with your healthcare provider if you have any bowel symptoms.
+If you have a procedure to look into your rectum or colon planned (such as a colonoscopy), wait to have it until after you’ve talked with your healthcare provider.

 Erectile dysfunction, sometimes called ED or impotence, means not being able to achieve an erection.
 You may notice a change in the strength of your erection.
 You may have less ejaculate or the consistency may be different.

 About 30% of men (3 in 10 men) who have LDR brachytherapy will develop ED within 5 years of the procedure.
 It’s difficult to predict who will be affected.

 If you develop ED, it may be permanent.
 Tell your healthcare provider if happens.
 There are many treatments for ED available.

 The radioactive implants in your prostate are made of either palladium (Pd-103) or Iodine (I-125).
 If you’re not sure which type you have, ask your healthcare provider.

 If you had palladium implants, you don’t need to follow any safety precautions.
 If you had iodine (I-125) implants, follow these instructions.

 The seeds give off a very small amount of radiation.
 The amount of radiation decreases the further it gets from your body.
 There’s no measurable radiation 3 feet away.

 You can’t make something radioactive by touching it.
 You don’t have to do anything special with linens, clothing, dishes, or in the bathroom.
 The seeds won’t disturb pacemakers or microwave ovens.

 Make sure to follow all the instructions on the card that your radiation safety officer gave you, including holding children on your lap and sleeping with your partner in a spoon shaped position.